 When a major blood vessel has been completely blocked for several months or more, it is known as chronic total occlusion.
 When a blockage is located where two arteries branch apart, this is called a bifurcation blockage.
 At Einstein, our interventional cardiologists have extensive experience with these types of conditions, which can be high risk and difficult to treat.

-If you experience symptoms of heart and vascular disease such as chest pain or discomfort, fatigue or weakness, shortness of breath, irregular heartbeat, swelling of the legs, feet or ankles, dizziness or lightheadedness, have a family history, or your primary care physician recommends seeing a heart specialist due to high blood pressure, high cholesterol or other condition, schedule an appointment with an Einstein specialist today.
+If you're unsure when you should make an appointment, Einstein recommends that if you've been experiencing symptoms of heart and vascular disease such as chest pain or discomfort, fatigue or weakness, shortness of breath, irregular heartbeat, swelling of the legs, feet or ankles, dizziness or lightheadedness, have a family history, or your primary care physician recommends seeing a heart specialist due to high blood pressure, high cholesterol or other condition, you should schedule an appointment with an Einstein specialist today.